slint-ui/slint/docs/langref.md

 Such a `BoxWithLabel` could be implemented using a layout, but by default child elements like the `Text` element become children of the `BoxWithLabel`, when they would have to be somewhere else, inside the layout.
-For this purpose, you can change the default child placement by using the `$children` expression inside the element hierarchy of a component:
+For this purpose, you can change the default child placement by using the `@children` expression inside the element hierarchy of a component:

 ```60
 BoxWithLabel := GridLayout {